zrwusa/expo-bunny/README.md

 # expo-react-bunny
-I know you don't want a complicated project, what you want is a collection of samples based on cutting-edge technologies.Your happy use is my goal!
+We don't want a complicated project, what we want is a collection of samples based on cutting-edge technologies.

 # Architecture principles
 ## Type Safety